Logosdibta/Swisstronik_CC4/README.md

-# Swisstronik x Learn Web 3 Challenge 4
+# Swisstronik Code Challenge 4

 In this project, there are sample contracts, tests, and scripts that deploy contracts, as well as the Swisstronik blockchain network.
 This case demonstrates the basic usage of Hardhat.